-Knowing the levels of nitrogen, phosphorus, potassium, and other nutrients in your soil will prevent you from adding too much of a good thing when preparing your garden in the spring.
+Knowing the nitrogen, phosphorus, potassium, and pH levels in your soil will prevent you from adding too much of a good thing when preparing your garden in the spring.

-Use Compost First, And Add Fertilizer As A Supplement Later
+Use Compost First, Then Add Fertilizer As A Supplement Later

 Compost has several important benefits for your garden.
-It adds organic material, which can help to improve drainage for clay soils.
+It adds organic material, which can help to improve drainage for heavy, sticky clay soil.

 Since fertilizer does not provide organic material to the soil, it should be used as a supplement to compost, instead of as a stand-alone solution for your garden.